arthombre/RestfulFileUploadApplication/README.md

 - If creating such a structure is not possible, change path in UploadController.java to any path as per your convinience
 - Run project as a Spring Boot Application
 - Access the project on http://localhost:8282/

+# Application Screenshots

+Please check the "Restful File Upload Application Screenshots.docx" document from the repository